jesseopdenbrouw/riscv-rv32/rtl/README.md

 0x00000000 using the `upload` program.

-When the processor starts, the bootloader waits for about 5 seconds for a keboard press (using the USART).
+When the processor starts, the bootloader waits for about 5 seconds for a keboard press (using the UART).
 If not within this 5 seconds, the bootloader starts the main program at address 0x00000000.
 If pressed, the bootloader enters a simple monitor program.
 Type 'h' for help.